You (Regard, Troye Sivan and Tate McRae song): Promotion

 Preceded by the release of a lyric video on 16 April 2021, the music video for "You" was uploaded to Regard's official YouTube channel on 27 May.
 An acoustic video of the song was published on the aforementioned platform on 11 June.
 Behind-the-scenes footage from the music video followed three days later.
 In the video, a young woman deepfakes her face onto McRae and transforms into a computer hacker, successfully hijacking the system and taking control.
 In another scene, she appears in an apartment, which is surrounded by computer monitors, while watching the unreleased footage.
 Following this, she pieces together clips of Sivan, whose face is covered with gemstones, with her dancing around with a teddy bear in her arms and cutting her own face out of a polaroid picture and then set it on fire.
-Regarding the process of filming the video, Troye stated, "We've shot everything from TV performances to this video in three different continents.
+Regarding the process of filming the video, Sivan stated, "We've shot everything from TV performances to this video in three different continents.
 Tate was in LA, I was in Melbourne [and] Regard was in Kosovo.
-We made it work, and this idea takes the limitations and stretches them into inspiration for a really cool idea."
+We made it work, and this idea takes the limitations and stretches them into inspiration for a really cool idea".

 For further promotion, Regard, Sivan and McRae provided several live performances of "You" throughout 2021.
 The trio performed "You" for the first time on the seventh season of the American talk show The Tonight Show Starring Jimmy Fallon on 20 May 2021.
 The show featured them performing the song in a setting with dark lights and neon accents, with the song's title projected behind them.
 They also performed the song virtually for the 2021 edition of iHeartRadio's concert series Can't Cancel Pride on 4 June.
 McRae and Sivan provided another performance of it ahead of the 2021 edition of MTV Video Music Awards at the PUSH to the VMAs concert on 9 September.
 Regard further played a remix version of the song at the 2021 SAGA Festival in the same month.